Tescoco/helicarrierfrontend/README.md

 ## Search Container

-- A key feature that would make user experience better is adding a drop down so as a user can specify what they are searing for eg.
+- A key feature that would make user experience better is adding a drop down so as a user can specify what they are searching for eg.

-       * either seaching by name
+       * either searching by name
-       * seaching by currency
+       * searching by currency
        * or transaction status

 - A user can either type `credit` or `pending`, we cannot really differentiate if `pending` is someone's name or a user is trying to find pending transactions.
 So this is what I did